mosip/documentation/docs/MOSIP-Device-Service-Specification.md

 }
 ```

-The entire request is sent as a JWT format.
+The device data in request is sent as a JWT format.
 So the final request will look like:
 ```
 "request": {
   "device" : "base64urlencode(header).base64urlencode(payload).base64urlencode(signature)"